 George Washington possessed a strong interest in landscape design and architecture throughout his adult life.
-Learn more about Washington's influences that helped to transform Mount Vernon's landscape.
+Explore the influences that helped transform Mount Vernon's landscape.

 Washington turned to gardening dictionaries and calendars written by Philip Miller, chief gardener at the Chelsea Physic Garden in London, as well as dictionaries on gardening and botany by horticulturists Thomas Mawe and John Abercrombie.
 These publications and a design book written by architect and landscape designer Batty Langley would give Washington the information he needed to break from the formality of early colonial landscapes and create a new naturalistic style that would be enjoyed by his family and his many guests.

 2. Mount Vernon's new landscape was heavily influenced by British landscape design.

 Washington looked to English architect and landscape designer Batty Langley’s book, New Principles of Gardening, published in 1728, as his textbook.
 Langley claimed he would demonstrate the laying out and planting of features in the landscape “After a more Grand and Rural Manner, than has been done before.”

 Langley was a proponent of the naturalistic landscape, a picturesque style fashionable in England.
 In January of 1785, Washington began the task of re-landscaping Mount Vernon in a more naturalistic style, doing away with the geometric layout that had been there before.
 Roads and walls were removed and gardens and landscapes were reconfigured.

 Learn More: Batty Langley and the New Principles of Gardening

 3. The bowling green is the central element of Washington's landscape composition.